St Michael and All Angels, Mitchel Troy

 The Church of St Michael and All Angels, is a parish church in the village of Mitchel Troy, Monmouthshire, Wales.
 The Grade II* listed building stands in the centre of the village, on the north side of the old road from Monmouth to Raglan, 2.5 mi south-west of Monmouth.

 History

 The village of Mitchel Troy derives its name from the Welsh "Llanfihangel Troddi" which means "Church of St Michael by the Trothy".
 The River Trothy passes north of the church on its route towards Monmouth.

-Very little remains of the original 13th-century church.
-At one time there was a spire on the church tower but in the 18th century it collapsed, demolishing the north aisle.

-The present building is largely the result of rebuilding works undertaken between 1873 and 1876 by diocesan architect John Prichard for the 8th Duke of Beaufort.
-Members of the Beaufort family were officers of the church throughout the 19th century.